Making Industry and Occupation Information Useful for Public Health: A guide to coding industry and occupation text fieldsPosted on by

 - Continue entering data by tabbing or clicking the other data fields.
 To start a new record, click the New Record button in the toolbar; the current record will be saved automatically.
 To save the current record without starting a new record, click the Save button in the toolbar.

 This option is for software developers and web coders.
-We recently released an industry and occupation auto-coding service handler on the NIOCCS website that can be accessed via a web call.
+We recently released an industry and occupation auto-coding web service on the NIOCCS website that can be accessed via a web call.
 This feature uses machine learning to translate industry and occupation text into the corresponding industry and occupation codes.
 It allows you to incorporate real-time coding of industry and occupation data into any data collection platform as you collect the data.
-This service handler does not require a login and can be called from any application requiring only an internet connection.
+This web service does not require a login and can be called from any application requiring only an internet connection.

 Matthew R. Groenewold, PhD, is an epidemiologist in the NIOSH Division of Field Studies and Engineering.